-When you love a recovering alcoholic or drug addict, you may feel a huge sense of relief when he or she agrees to go into treatment and get sober.
+When you love someone recovering from alcohol or drug addiction, you may feel a huge sense of relief when they agree to go into treatment and get sober.
 You want to believe that all the bad times are behind you.
-But if your loved one ends up relapsing, it can be devastating for you.
+However, if your loved one ends up relapsing, it can be devastating for you.
 Relapses are not uncommon.
 Although relapse doesn’t happen to everyone who gets sober, it does happen to a lot of people.
 For some, relapse is part of the journey of sobriety.
-The recovering addict or alcoholic may have to make certain mistakes in order to clearly understand the steps he or she needs to take in order to remain sober long-term.
+The person in recovery may have to make certain mistakes in order to clearly understand the steps they need to take in order to remain sober long-term.

 Don’t Blame Yourself

 There’s a good chance the person using substances will try to make you believe that it is your fault that they picked up.
 They may tell you that the relapse wouldn’t have happened if you didn’t say or do certain things.
 This is absolutely not true.
 Those battling drug or alcohol addiction have the urge to drink because they are struggling with a severe mental health condition.
 It’s that simple.
 You don’t have the power to make your loved one relapse, and you don’t have the power to make your loved one get sober.
 Please don’t blame yourself for the addiction, and don’t let them blame you.

 Don’t Get Angry

 Anger is a common reaction when someone you love relapses, particularly if there has been more than one relapse.
 You want to get on with your own life, and you are angry that your loved one is continually giving in to their addiction.
 They may revert to old behaviors like staying out all night or stealing money from you.
 It’s a complicated situation, but becoming consumed with rage doesn’t do you or your loved one any good.